Sign up to our Newsletter

 For instance, if you haven’t seen a math equation since your junior year of high school, you’ll likely find the quantitative reasoning section of the GRE quite difficult and will need to dedicate a good amount of study time to it.

-Similarly, if you’ve tried a few logic games and can’t seem to wrap your head around how to solve them, the GRE might be the better option.
+Similarly, if you’ve tried a few LR questions and can’t seem to wrap your head around how to solve them, the GRE might be a better option.

 But you don't have to figure this out alone.
 Juris Education's expert LSAT tutors can navigate this process with you and help you achieve your desired score.